Azure-Samples/nodejs-microservices/docs/workshop.md

 CMD [ "npm", "start", "--workspace=settings-api" ]
 ```

-The first statement `FROM node:18-alpine` means that we use the [`node` image](https://hub.docker.com/_/node) as a base, with Node.js 18 installed.
-The `alpine` variant is a lightweight version of the image, meaning that it will result in a smaller container size, which is great for production environments.
+The first statement `FROM node:18-alpine` means that we use the [node image](https://hub.docker.com/_/node) as a base, with Node.js 18 installed.
+The `alpine` variant is a lightweight version of the image, that results in a smaller container size, which is great for production environments.

 The second statement `ENV NODE_ENV=production` sets the `NODE_ENV` environment variable to `production`.
 This is a convention in the Node.js ecosystem to indicate that the app is running in production mode.
 It enables production optimizations in most frameworks.

 After that, we are specifying our work directory with `WORKDIR /app`.
 We then need to copy our project files to the container.
 Because we are using NPM workspaces, it's not enough to copy the `./packages/settings-api` folder, we also need to copy the root `package.json` file and more importantly the `package-lock.json` file, to make sure that the dependencies are installed in the same version as in our local environment.

-Then we run the `npm ci` command a few additional parameters, to install the project dependencies:
+Then we run the `npm ci` command and a few additional parameters, to install the project dependencies:
 - `--omit=dev` tells NPM to only install the production dependencies
 - `--workspace=settings-api` tells NPM to install the dependencies only for the `settings-api` project
-- `--cache /tmp/empty-cache` tells NPM to use an empty cache folder, to avoid save the cached packages download in the container.
+- `--cache /tmp/empty-cache` tells NPM to use an empty cache folder, to avoid saving the download cache in the container.
 This is not strictly necessary, but it's a good practice to avoid making our container bigger than necessary.

-Next the `EXPOSE 4001` instruction tells Docker than our container lister on the network port `4001` at runtime.
+Next the `EXPOSE 4001` instruction tells Docker than our container listen on the network port `4001` at runtime.

 Finally, we use the `CMD` instruction to specify the command that will be executed when the container starts.
 In our case, we want to run the `npm start` command of the `settings-api` project.